Career Access Mentoring for Students

 I am away for 1-2 months during the year.
 Can I still participate in Career Access Mentoring?

 Possibly.
-You must make this known in the expression of interest, as there are minimum meeting requirements to be met for successful completion of the program.
+You must make this known in your registration, as there are minimum meeting requirements to be met for successful completion of the program.

 What will I discuss with my mentor?